 - a.
 TEKS: Write out the specific learning standard provided in the Texas Essential Knowledge and Skills (TEKS) document provided by the Texas Education Agency (TEA). - Only select the TEKS that identify the main ideas of the lesson.
 Do not select too many.
-(Social Studies must include at least one TEKS from the Social Studies Skills strand and another from a different strand.)

-• Write the standard as it appears in the TEA document, with appropriate indentation.
+(Social Studies must include at least one TEKS from the Social Studies Skills strand and another from a different strand.) - Write the standard as it appears in the TEA document, with appropriate indentation. - b.

-- b.
 English Language Arts Proficiency Standards (ELPS): - Write out the specific standards as it appears in the TEA document. - First, select the TEKS.
 Next, write the learning objective.
 Third, determine the appropriate assessment.
 Fourth, select the best ELPS(s) that address the assessment(s). - c.
-National Standards:

-• Write out the specific standards.
+National Standards: - Write out the specific standards.
 (See the national teaching organization affiliated with your discipline.
 ELAR, Social Studies, History, or LOTE students use the addendums provided at the end of this assignment.)

-d.
-Learning Objective(s) (Must be behavioral/ measurable and directly linked to the learning standards)

-• Learning objectives are to tell the reader what students will be able to know and do as a result of the lesson.

-• Provide a bulleted list of measurable objectives that are tied directly to the TEKS selected.

-• Objectives must be measurable (i.e. define, list, compare, discuss, etc.).
-Words like "understands" or "know" are not measurable-meaning they do not tell the reader what students will specifically be able to know and do.

-- Objectives must include the expected performance and criterion. - e.
+- d.
+Learning Objective(s) (Must be behavioral/ measurable and directly linked to the learning standards) - Learning objectives are to tell the reader what students will be able to know and do as a result of the lesson. - Provide a bulleted list of measurable objectives that are tied directly to the TEKS selected. - Objectives must be measurable (i.e. define, list, compare, discuss, etc.).
+Words like "understands" or "know" are not measurable-meaning they do not tell the reader what students will specifically be able to know and do. - Objectives must include the expected performance and criterion. - e.
 Language Objective(s) - Directly linked to the ELPS.
-Resource: ELPS at a Glance by El Saber Enterprises.

-www.elsaberenterprises.com.
-(This small, narrow flip chart is available in the bookstore.)
+Resource: ELPS at a Glance by El Saber Enterprises. www.elsaberenterprises.com.
+(This small, narrow flip chart is available in the bookstore.) - f.

-- f.
 Materials Needed: (Bulleted List) - If you use a video or music, provide the title and link (if Online). - List materials for both the teacher and students. - If you use handouts, provide the name of the handout (i.e., Handout: Outline Map of Africa).
 Do not just say "handouts." - g.
 Technology Needed: (Bulleted List) - Provide a rationale statement.
 (Explain why this technology is necessary and important to the teaching of the lesson.) - h.
-New Vocabulary are words that have the same root words, or linguistic derivation (e.g., Correct and Correcto).
+New Vocabulary - List the new vocabulary (academic and other) the students will encounter in the lesson.
+(These words should be previewed at some point during the lesson.) - Suggestion: Identify cognates for the English Language Learners (ELL).
+Cognates are words that have the same root words, or linguistic derivation (e.g., Correct and Corrector).